Quin and Quinn's from Carteret & Duplin Counties North Carolina

 Secundinus, known in Irish as Sechnall and today as Seachnall, flourished in the 5th century.
 He founded and became the patron saint of Domhnach Sechnaill in County Meath.
 Though often described in medieval tradition as a disciple of St. Patrick and one of the first Bishops of Armagh, this association is likely a later invention by Armagh chroniclers eager to consolidate Ireland’s Christian origin story around Patrick.

 In truth, Secundinus may have been a missionary in his own right, possibly a companion of Palladius, the earlier bishop sent by Rome before Patrick’s arrival.
-This interpretation reshapes his role not as a follower, but as a parallel figure in the Christianization of Ireland.
+This interpretation reshapes his role not as a follower but as a parallel figure in the Christianization of Ireland, echoing the legacy of Conn Cétchathach, a significant ancestor in Irish history.

 My ancestor, Laughlin, derives his name from the phrase “Servant of Secundinus,” a deeply significant title that has passed down our lineage since the 5th century.
-This connection is more than cultural — it is personal, ancestral, and historical.
+This connection is more than cultural — it is personal, ancestral, and historical, intertwining with our Irish ancestry.

 Who Was Secundinus Named For?